A Date with The Smithereens: Track listing

-The box set vinyl edition of the album also contained the additional tracks "I'm Sexy" (Babjak), "Keep Me Running" (Demo) and "Everything I Have Is Blue" (Demo).
+Box set vinyl edition: The box set vinyl edition of the album also contained the additional tracks "I'm Sexy", "Keep Me Running" (Demo) and "Everything I Have Is Blue" (Demo).
+The order of the tracks is slightly different, and the mixes and track timings differ -- sometimes quite significantly -- from the CD/cassette mixes.

 Personnel

 Adapted from the album's liner notes.